 A preview for Sensitivity Labels show how they can use Azure AD authentication contexts and conditional access policies to protect SharePoint Online sites.
 Although you can link conditional access policies to sites with PowerShell, it’s a lot easier to make the connection through sensitivity labels.
 Any SharePoint Online site which receives a label configured with an authentication context automatically invokes the associated conditional access policy to protect its contents.

 New PowerShell commands for sensitivity labels can configure default sharing link settings for SharePoint Online sites.
 Any site assigned a label configured for default sharing links inherits those settings within 24 hours.
-The new settings are in public preview now with general availability expected later this year.
-They build on the existing set of controls for container management available for sensitivity labels and show how powerful it is for organizations to be able to deploy management policy settings via labels.
+Also available is the ability to apply default sharing link settings at a per-document basis.

 Microsoft’s service description for OneDrive for Business promises “beyond 1 TB, to unlimited” storage.
 In reality, most enterprise Office 365 accounts have 5 TB storage and won’t need to go further.
 But you can… first to 25 TB and then even more in the form of SharePoint sites.
 You just have to talk nicely to Microsoft support.

 One of the great things about Teams is the way that it orchestrates Office 365 resources like SharePoint Online sites.
 The downside is that a tenant’s valuable SharePoint storage quota might be absorbed by a profusion of Teams.
 To offset the problem, you can apply lower limits to sites belonging to Teams and the best approach is to use PowerShell for the job.